xmikos/soapy_power/README.rst

       -w Hz, --bandwidth Hz
                             filter bandwidth (default: 0)
-      -p PPM, --ppm PPM     frequency correction in ppm -g 1/10th of dB, --gain 1/10th of dB gain, expressed in tenths of a decibel, e.g. 207 means 20.7 dB (incompatible with -a, default: 372)
+      -p PPM, --ppm PPM     frequency correction in ppm -g dB, --gain dB      total gain (incompatible with -G and -a, default: 37.2) -G STRING, --specific-gains STRING
+                            specific gains of individual amplification elements (incompatible with -g and -a, example:
+                            LNA=28,VGA=12,AMP=0
-      -a, --agc             enable Automatic Gain Control (incompatible with -g) --lnb-lo Hz           LNB LO frequency, negative for upconverters (default: 0) --force-rate          ignore list of sample rates provided by device and allow any value --force-bandwidth     ignore list of filter bandwidths provided by device and allow any value
+      -a, --agc             enable Automatic Gain Control (incompatible with -g and -G) --lnb-lo Hz           LNB LO frequency, negative for upconverters (default: 0) --force-rate          ignore list of sample rates provided by device and allow any value --force-bandwidth     ignore list of filter bandwidths provided by device and allow any value